-A final exam will take place to assess student's knowledge about the topics covered in the course.
-A minimum score of 4 out of 10 on the final exam is required to calculate the course average according to the grading scheme.
-To pass the course, a course average of at least 5 is needed.
+Two final exams will be held to assess student's understanding of the course material.

+An average score of at least 5 out of 10 on the exams, with no individual score below 4, is required to compute the final course average, in accordance with the grading scheme.

+To pass the course, a final course average of at least 5 is required.